FMahdi09/SWEN-MTCG/readme.md

 ## Unique feature

-The matchhistory of all users is stored with a short description, game result and date + time when the game was played.
+The matchhistory of all users is stored with a short description and game result.
 The matchhistory can be aquired through the resource GET /history.

 Example output: